-Verification Items S Section of FPP Apply Professional Judgment?
-1. Baseline Harvest Volume Harvest carbon stocks, following the requirements and quidance in Section 6.1.2 or through the No 2.
+Verification Items Section of FP Apply Professional Judgment?
+1. Baseline Harvest Volume The average volume of harvesting in the baseline has been derived from the growth and harvesting regime used to develop the baseline for onsite carbon stocks, following the requirements and guidance in Section 6.1.2, or through the appropriate default approach in Section 6.1.1 or Section 6.1.3, and Appendix B (see Section 9.3.7 for further verification guidance).
+6.1.1, 6.1.2, 6.1.3, Appendix B No 2.
 Long-Term Storage in Wood Products The average amount of carbon expected to be transferred to wood products each year and stored over the long-term (100 years) has been calculated following the requirements and guidance in Appendix B (see Section 9.3.7 for further verification guidance).
 Appendix B No